omiranda/GUI_environments_documentation/docs/prep.md

 - `output_folder`: Path to a output folder.
 If not provided,  creates a folder named `dtvariace_files` and saves the data there:  `output_folder=[pwd filesep 'dtvariance_files']`;
 - `save_in_BIDS_folder`: accepts as input `1` or `0`.
 If not provided its default value is zero.
 If provided and set to `1`, saves variance files in the same location where the `*dtseries` cifti files are located.
 - `string_to_match`: advanced feature to allow search for dtseries on different nested folders.
-No need to use it if imaging data is BIDs formatted.
+No need to use it if imaging data is saved using BIDS standads.